LaBrant family: Cole LaBrant

-Cole was born on August 21, 1996 in Alabama to Sheri, from Stone Mountain, Georgia, and Ken, a Spanish professor at Troy University, and raised in a Christian household in Troy, Alabama.
+Cole Richard LaBrant was born on August 21, 1996 in Alabama to Sheri, from Stone Mountain, Georgia, and Ken, a Spanish professor at Troy University, and raised in a Christian household in Troy, Alabama.
 He has four brothers—including an older brother, Luke, and a younger brother, Jack—and one sister, Lily.
 Cole has stated that, in 2010, when he was 13 years old, Tripp Dennis Freeman, a scorekeeper from Troy who was 19 years old, whispered sexual questions in his ear after a Relay for Life event.
 After Cole's family brought his accusations to the police, a total of 17 alleged victims of Freeman's child sexual misconduct came forward with similar accusations and, in 2012, he was sentenced to 65 years in prison.

 Cole formed the Vine trio Dem White Boyz with his friends Baylor Barnes and John Stephen Grice in July 2013.
 They became popular online, particularly among teenage girls, for their twerking videos, which were initially made to mock women making similar videos.
 By 2013, they had 1.3 million followers on Vine, which rose to four million in 2014 and five and a half million in 2015.
 They were featured in an internet fame–focused series for New York in April 2014.
 His 2015 YouTube promposal to Selena Gomez went viral online and received more than one million views, though she did not respond to the video.
 Cole's was the 15th most-followed account on Vine in 2015, with more than six million followers.
 He graduated from Enterprise High School in 2015 and began attending Troy University as a business major, though he later dropped out after moving to California to live with Savannah.
 He competed alongside his mother on the 28th season of The Amazing Race, which featured a cast of social media personalities and premiered in February 2016.
 They placed second.